The Ravens have the 14th pick in the 2022 NFL Draft after finishing the 2021 season at 8-9.

 The Ravens wouldn't have gotten into the playoffs even if they had beaten the Steelers, but Baltimore did get the best possible draft pick outcome among the possibilities entering the day.
 The Dolphins' win over the Patriots and Saints' win over the Falcons also helped.

 The Ravens have a haul of draft picks after stockpiling some from trades and with more compensatory picks coming.
-Compensatory picks are yet to be announced, but Baltimore's draft picks are currently known to be:
+Compensatory picks are yet to be announced, but Baltimore' is projected to have 10 picks:

 - 1st Round – No. 14

 - 2nd Round – No. 45

 - 3rd Round – Compensatory (David Culley)